-Figure 7 shows the differences grouped by latitude band, confirming that differences are restricted to higher northern latitudes, and thus are explained by the higher number of available observations propagating cloud-shadow false-positives into the product.
+Figure 9 shows the differences grouped by latitude band, confirming that differences are restricted to higher northern latitudes, and thus are explained by the higher number of available observations propagating cloud-shadow false-positives into the product.
 At worst, in the 60N band (over these dates in the winter when lower sun angles lead to more cloud shadow), the median difference is about 0.15% of a tile.
 With the tile dimensions of 4800 x 4800 pixels, 0.15% of a tile is 34560 extra flood pixels (with a tile containing ~23 million pixels).
-Of course, these 'extra' flood pixels (which, where examined in detail, are due to cloud-shadow false-positive) are randomly distributed, but will be lumped around dates and tiles with more frequent broken clouds.
-It has been observed that these differences further reduce as the date moves away from the winter solstice, sun position rises, and shadows recede.
+Of course, these 'extra' flood pixels (which, where examined in detail, were confirmed to be cloud-shadow false-positives) are randomly distributed, but will be lumped around dates and tiles with more frequent broken clouds.
+These differences diminish as the date moves away from the winter solstice, sun position rises, and shadows recede.

-Figure 7: Boxplots of differences in area of reported flood per tile (as percent of tile reported as flood), between LANCE MCDWD and legacy MWP products, grouped by latitude bands (refer to Figure 1 for map of tiles).
+Figure 9: Boxplots of differences, grouped by latitude bands, in area of reported flood per tile (as percent of tile reported as flood), between LANCE MCDWD and legacy MWP products (refer to Figure 1 for map of tiles).
 Top plot includes all outliers; bottom zooms to -0.1 - 0.4 range on y-axis (% tile).
 Box width is proportional to number of observations (thus, number of tiles): 50S has only two tiles (tip of S America) while 50N has 24 (see Figure 1).